megacamelus/camel-upstream-info/camel-documentation/camel-quickfix.md

 session is specified in the URI, then the component will automatically inject the session-related fields into the FIX message.

+# Usage

 The DataDictionary header is useful if string messages are being received and need to be parsed in a route.
 QuickFIX/J requires a data dictionary to parse certain types of messages (with repeating groups, for example).
 By injecting a DataDictionary header in the route after receiving a message string, the FIX engine can properly parse the data.

-# QuickFIX/J Configuration Extensions
+## QuickFIX/J Configuration Extensions

 When using QuickFIX/J directly, one typically writes code to create instances of logging adapters, message stores, and communication connectors.
-The **quickfix** component will automatically create instances of these classes based on information in the configuration file.
+The quickfix component will automatically create instances of these classes based on information in the configuration file.
 It also provides defaults for many of the commonly required settings and adds additional capabilities (like the ability to activate JMX support).

-The following sections describe how the **quickfix** component processes the QuickFIX/J configuration.
-For comprehensive information about QuickFIX/J configuration, see the [QFJ user manual](http://www.quickfixj.org/quickfixj/usermanual/usage/configuration.html).
+The following sections describe how the quickfix component processes the QuickFIX/J configuration.
+For comprehensive information about QuickFIX/J configuration, see the [user manual](http://www.quickfixj.org/quickfixj/usermanual/usage/configuration.html).

-## Communication Connectors
+### Communication Connectors

 When the component detects an initiator or acceptor session setting in the QuickFIX/J configuration file, it will automatically create the